decentraland/documentation/content/creator/scenes/publishing/publishing.md

 `npx @dcl/opscli pointer-consistency --pointer '0,0'`

 {{< hint warning >}}
-**📔 Note**   Use the coordinates of your scene instead of `0,0`.
+**📔 Note**:  Use the coordinates of your scene instead of `0,0`.
 If your scene has multiple parcels, any one of its parcels will produce the same output.
 If the coordinates start with a negative number, add a `\` at the start of the coordinates to prevent the `-` character from being misinterpreted by the command line.
 {{< /hint >}}

 ## Automatic deployments